bharathrraj2/bharathrraj.github.io/_posts/2020-02-12-breastcancer1.md

 #### Histogram Analysis :

 1. Histogram looks normal for most of the variables.

-2. Mainly standard error variables looks skewed,we can try log transformation for them.
-Note some of them have zeros values.
+2. Histogram for some standard error variables looks skewed,we can try log transformation for them.
+Note that some of them have zeros values.

 #### Outliers Analysis :

-1. Most of the features have many outliers according to box plot
+1. Most of the features have many outliers according to box plot analysis.

-2. We can without any outlier removal and also try winsorization techniques
+2. We can try without any outlier removal and also try some winsorization techniques.

 ```python